-Is the grading system the problem, or the emphasis we put on it?
+Is the problem with the grading system, or the emphasis we put on it?

 Recent technological advances mean that students like me can access grades as soon as they are posted online.
 This is both a benefit and a curse.
 When I get a notification on my phone saying “Econ 650 grade has been updated” I stop what I’m doing to check.
-Even if the grade is for a tiny homework assignment that I know doesn’t matter in the long run, I must check as soon as it’s posted.
+Even if the grade is for a homework assignment that I know doesn’t matter in the long run, I must check as soon as it’s posted.
 If it’s a good grade, then I’m happy and can go back to whatever I am doing.
-If it’s not good, I brood about the grade for roughly 20 minutes, no matter what I was doing before that.
+If it’s not good, I brood over the grade for 20 minutes.

 Benefits and Drawbacks

-The immediate feedback is good for multiple reasons.
-First, you don’t have to wait until the next class to find out your grade.
+The immediate feedback is good as you don’t have to wait until the next class to find out your grade.
 For a class that meets only once a week, this is especially important.
-Second, if you get a bad grade, you are aware of it ahead of time.
-You don’t have to go to class, get the results at the beginning of class and be so shocked you don’t listen to the rest of the lecture.
+There’s nothing worse for a student than getting a bad grade at the beginning of class and being so shocked you don’t listen to the lecture.

 It’s a normal reaction to put so much value on grades.
 As students, this is what we are working towards, and have been for years.
 It’s been our whole life so far.
 Without the diploma and a certain GPA, we won’t be able to reach the career goals we are striving towards.
 School is essentially our job and each grade defines whether or not we get a promotion.